Questioning the Story:

-"No, that was actually kinda the director's idea," Finlay said on Lights Out with David Spade.
+Was it John Finlay's idea to walk around shirtless for the documentary?"No, that was actually kinda the director's idea," Finlay said on Lights Out with David Spade.
 "It was kinda the sex appeal type thing."
 Finlay said that they had footage of him with his shirt on, but they chose not to include that.

 No, not according to Finlay.
 Despite the docuseries showing a pink-shirted wedding celebration between Joe Exotic, John Finlay, and Travis, Finlay has stated numerous times that he was never legally married to Joe Exotic, including in this David Spade John Finlay Interview.

 What is John Finlay doing today?